HiramHerrera/SciHi/README.md

 conda install healpy
 ```

-Also theres a library needed to run these notebooks and codes, which is named pygsm go to https://github.com/telegraphic/PyGSM for more detailes, or if you jusst want to install this library run the following commands:
+Also theres a library needed to run these notebooks and codes, which is named [pygsm](https://github.com/telegraphic/PyGSM), if you want to install this library run the following commands:

 ```
 git clone https://github.com/telegraphic/PyGSM \